varsha13152/tp/docs/UserGuide.md

 Format: `tag INDEX t/TAG`

 * Adds the tag to the visitor specified by 'INDEX'.
-The index refers to the index number shown in the displayed visitor LIST.
+The index refers to the index number shown in the displayed visitor list.
 The index **must be a positive integer**
 * All the fields must be provided.
 * When adding a tag the new tag will be appended to the previous tags if they do not exist.
 * When adding a tag and if they exist, they will not be added and will be rejected.